micmejia/bible-dump/AMPC/Jeremiah/Jer 51.md

-[The inhabitants of Zion say] [^b]Nebuchadrezzar king of Babylon has devoured us, he has crushed us, he has made us an empty vessel.
+[The inhabitants of Zion say] Nebuchadrezzar king of Babylon has devoured us, he has crushed us, he has made us an empty vessel.
 Like a monster he has swallowed us up, he has filled his belly with our delicacies; he has rinsed us out _and_ cast us away.